What is Niacinamide? 9 Benefits of Vitamin B3 on Skin and Acne

 The same goes for niacinamide and zinc, as well as niacinamide and retinol; these ingredients are often combined into skincare formulas to heighten their effectiveness and provide your skin with additional benefits.

-Any time you begin to use a new skincare product, you should always pay close attention to how your skin reacts to different ingredients.
+Any time you begin to use a new skincare product, you should always pay close attention to how your skin reacts to different ingredients, especially if you already use makeup products for sensitive skin.
 Everyone’s skin is different, so start with a small application on your wrist or neck before applying anything to your entire face and triggering an adverse reaction.

 Harness the Power of Niacinamide to Improve Your Complexion